Original post from September 27th, 2012.

 Hi, my name is Andrea and I’m an alcoholic.

 I’ll start by backing up.
 My battle started in my late teens with love addiction.
 When I was 25 my struggle grew into an eating disorder, and thankfully I got help and healed from those when I was 31.
 It wasn’t until years later that I realized and admitted the eating disorder was bad enough that it could have killed me.
-To add fuel to the fire, when I was 26 I was diagnosed with severe anxiety and panic disorder, which at that time, was being helped with medication.
+To add fuel to the fire, when I was 26 I was diagnosed with severe anxiety and panic disorder, which at that time, was being helped with medication prescribed by my doctor.

 Upon recovering from the eating disorder and love addiction, I skipped along into my new life with new tools and thoughts to cope without turning to a relationship, a man, or my eating disorder.

-When those two things ended, I was so proud and happy.
+When I was well into recovery from those two addictions, I was so proud and happy.
 I was convinced I was finally “mentally stable”.
 But, little did I know, my alcoholism took its place.
 Quietly, it snuck in like a lethal, poisonous gas that I couldn’t see.
-I had really no problem quitting drinking when I was pregnant, but after the birth of my second child in 2009 is when my drinking picked up serious speed and momentum.
+I really had no problem quitting drinking when I was pregnant, but after the birth of my second child in 2009 is when my drinking picked up serious speed and momentum.

 I found myself drinking nearly every day.
 And the days that I didn’t, it was to prove to myself that I didn’t need to.
 See?
 I could skip a day.
 I’m okay.
 When attending social events my mind revolved around alcohol.
 I was constantly thinking about how full my drink was, if anyone noticed how much I was drinking, if I needed to cover up how drunk I was getting, how much more time I had to drink, and so on.

 After about a year of this the whispers in my head started.

 “Do I need to cut back?”